Gamma secretase: Subunits and assembly

 The proteins in the gamma secretase complex are heavily modified by proteolysis during assembly and maturation of the complex; a required activation step is in the autocatalytic cleavage of presenilin to N- and C-terminal fragments.
 Nicastrin's primary role is in maintaining the stability of the assembled complex and regulating intracellular protein trafficking.
 PEN-2 associates with the complex via binding of a transmembrane domain of presenilin and, among other possible roles, helps to stabilize the complex after presenilin proteolysis has generated the activated N-terminal and C-terminal fragments.
 APH-1, which is required for proteolytic activity, binds to the complex via a conserved alpha helix interaction motif and aids in initiating assembly of premature components.

-Recent research has shown that interaction of the gamma secretase complex with the γ-secretase activating protein facilitates the gamma cleavage of amyloid precursor protein into β-amyloid.
+Recent research has shown that the interaction of the gamma secretase complex with the γ-secretase activating protein facilitates the gamma cleavage of amyloid precursor protein into β-amyloid.

 Cellular trafficking

 The gamma secretase complex is thought to assemble and mature via proteolysis in the early endoplasmic reticulum.
 The complexes are then transported to the late ER where they interact with and cleave their substrate proteins.
 Gamma secretase complexes have also been observed localized to the mitochondria, where they may play a role in promoting apoptosis.